BANKEX/ethberlin-hackathon/pysigner/README.md

 ```

-use generatestatdata.py to compute sample.txt
+use generatestatdata.py to compute input.txt for zksnark module

 ```
 python generatestatdata.py